dungpa/FSharpPowerTools/docs/blog/vfpt.md

 ### How did it get started?
 There is a vicious circle argument floating around the F# community that a big hurdle for adopting F# is our incomplete tooling story.
-While we certainly have the best IDE support (in Visual Studio and Xamarin Studio) for any statically-typed functional programming language in the wild, people keep referring to C# support in Visual Studio (plus ReSharper) and expect the same level of F# support before even looking into the language.
+While we certainly have the best IDE support (in Visual Studio and Xamarin Studio) among all statically-typed functional programming languages in the wild, people keep referring to C# support in Visual Studio (plus ReSharper) and expect the same level of F# support before even looking into the language.
 While we believe that F# is a superior general-purpose language and it stands out on its own, there are lots of rooms for improvement in tooling area.

 After longing for [ReSharper support](http://activemesa.com/fsharper) for [a few years](https://github.com/JetBrains/FSharper) without success, we finally attempted to do something about the situation.